bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a representation of the initial HTML, acting as a bridge between that HTML written and the final website visible on the browser.
+This 'document object model' is an API we can manipulate with javascript.

 2. What is an event?

+An event is when a user interacts with a webpage in a way that a browser can process, for example a mouseclick.

 3. What is an event listener?

+An event listener is a function that 'listens' for when a specific event occurs and then runs a specific callback function.

 4. Why would we convert a NodeList into an Array?

+A NodeList is 'array-like' but it does not support most array prototype functions.
+For example, we cannot push on a NodeList.
+We need to convert it to an array first, allowing us to do a lot more.

 5. What is a component?

+A component is a reusable piece of code that we can use to create elements and objects with similar or identicaly styling and functionality.

 ### Git Set up